Pho86/mountain-madness-2025/README.md

 - The voice recognition system uses the Hugging Face Whisper API.
 You may need to replace the API key in `voice.js` with your own.
 - For optimal performance, use a computer with a dedicated GPU.
 - Hand tracking works best in well-lit environments with a clear view of your hands.
-- The knot measurement system works by applying stretching forces to the rope and measuring how much it can extend, which correlates with knot complexity.